 Mastering Progressive Overload in Calisthenics

-To keep progressing with your calisthenic workout plan, applying the principle of progressive overload is key.
+To keep progressing with your calisthenics workout plan, applying the principle of progressive overload is key.
 By gradually increasing the intensity of your workouts—through reps, variations, or shorter rest—you can continually build strength, endurance, and muscle control over time.

 What is Progressive Overload?

-Progressive overload is the gradual increase of stress placed upon the body during exercise training in a calisthenic workout plan.
+Progressive overload is the gradual increase of stress placed upon the body during exercise training in a calisthenics workout plan.
 To continue making gains in strength and muscle size with calisthenics, it’s essential to apply this principle.

 Strategies for Implementing Progressive Overload